engagingnewsproject/enp-platform/wp-content/plugins/wp-optimize/readme.txt

 * TWEAK: Minify HTML only on cache pre-loading
 * TWEAK: Port from previous semaphore classes to Updraft_Semaphore_3_0
 * TWEAK: Premium - Unused images - Show that there are images in the trash without having to re-scan everything
-* TWEAK: Prevent a PHP notice when downloding image compression log file.
+* TWEAK: Prevent a PHP notice when downloading image compression log file.
 Fix backup modal styling issue.
 * TWEAK: Prevent fatal error in gzip settings when stylesheet could not be fetched
-* TWEAK: Short-circuit trivial case of nothing in the buffer when page-cacheing, to involve any possible other issues
+* TWEAK: Short-circuit trivial case of nothing in the buffer when page-caching, to involve any possible other issues
 * TWEAK: Update comments count after trackbacks and pingbacks deletion
 * TWEAK: Update minified asset when the enqueued scripts and styles version change
 * TWEAK: Use proper constant of includes path in user cache extension